9 Must-Know Product Design Principles for Designers & Founders

 Outcome they want - Refers to customer needs, not to a specific feature.

-• Henry Ford once said, “If I had asked people what they wanted, they would have said faster horses.”
+• Focus on the outcome or solution the customer desires, rather than a specific feature.
+As Henry Ford once said, “If I had asked people what they wanted, they would have said faster horses.”

 • A customer may ask for a specific feature because that is the only way they know how to solve the problem.
-It’s your job as the product owner to come up with new solutions not based on the feature customers say they want, but on the problem they are having.
+It’s your job as the product owner to see beyond that to their actual needs.

 Driver - The agitation behind the feedback.